JasonVinion/Apocashitstorm-Fallout4/Apocashitstorm.md

 Tomorrow’s about prepping.
 If I can quiet down these raider threats, maybe, just maybe, I can make it to Diamond City without another target on my back.
 But, damn, this isn’t the life I signed up for—not again.

 ![Picture of Concord drawn during first day, while waiting for the cover of night|400x400][unitedpenguin1043_A_hand-drawn_sketch_of_a_post-apocalyptic_far_7debbccd-e82f-47ba-b02a-691490754654.png]

+**Apocashitstorm Tour, day 5 (October 27, 2287)**

+Morning found me poking around the Wicked Shipping Fleet Lockup.
+It’s eerie how quickly places fall apart these days.
+Stumbled upon a bunch of corpses—only these weren't your usual dead.
+Codsworth calls them Feral Ghouls; pretty much zombies if you ask me.
+Had a close call with one that latched onto my leg, but I put it down fast.
+Managed to get a Protectron functioning and set it to handle the ghouls while I explored.

+Found a holotape left behind by someone named Tim Flynn, warning his brother Blake about a shady deal gone sour with a guy named Eddie.
+Talk about family drama turning potentially lethal.
+He was desperate to shut down their business and skip town, scared of the consequences.

+Heading back to Concord, I got ambushed by a group shouting "for the gunners," which I guess is their gang name.
+They were tough, well-armed, and trained, but not smart enough to avoid a choke point.
+Codsworth torched them with his flamethrower while I used the cabin for cover.
+Looted a full set of Combat armor off them; felt familiar and reassuring, like slipping into an old habit.

+Inside the cabin, I found a root cellar turned into a sort of makeshift bunker with supplies and a weapon workbench.
+The real surprise was the ghoul inside—turned out to be Wayne Gorski, a radical libertarian who thought the government was out to control minds with new electrical pylons.
+Found his terminal detailing plans to blow up the "mind control device" with a homemade bomb from mini nuke parts and nuclear waste.
+Talk about going out with a bang.
+Thankfully, his plan never took off—world ended before his did.

+Decided to spend the night in that cabin.
+It’s quiet, and after today, quiet’s good.
+Seems every corner of this wasteland hides someone’s broken dream or a nightmare waiting to jump out.
+But this armor feels right, gives me a bit of the old days back.
+Tomorrow's another day to push forward, hopefully with a little less unexpected company.

+**Apocashitstorm Tour, day 6 (October 28, 2287)**

+Today, I headed back to Concord to cover some ground I missed earlier.
+It started off grim enough with a fire still burning and two dead bodies next to it.
+No time to ponder that scene, as I heard noise from a nearby house on the ridge.
+Suddenly, these robot-like creatures, a blend of machine and something eerily human, came storming out.
+They were armed with these weird, modified blue laser pistols.

+Taking cover, I opened fire.
+These things, synths they're called, soaked up bullets like sponges.
+It took a ridiculous amount of lead to bring them down—arms, then legs, and finally a shot to the head did it.
+Found something called a 'synth component' inside their skulls, which is where I got there name from.
+Each ship came with with a serial number, wonder how many of these things there are.
+Those things pack a punch; was lucky to have a stimpack to patch myself up.

+Inside the house, I found a dead junkie, looked like he tried to fight but didn’t stand much chance.
+Took the chems off him and moved on.
+Found a letter nearby titled 'The Day the Bombs Fell'—a suicide note from Concord's mayor talking about his family.
+This world’s just full of sad stories.

+Next was the Concord speakeasy.
+The place was a mess, full of overdose victims and scattered chems like X-cell and Day Tripper.
+There was this one room with a skeleton in a bathtub, surrounded by mannequins posed with machetes and a plunger.
+Creepy doesn’t even start to cover it.
+Rushed out of there when I encountered two feral ghoul kids.
+Broke my heart, but had to put them down.

+Made my way to the Concord Workhouse after that.
+Mostly empty, but found a skeleton clutching a duffle bag on the third floor, a baby rattle lying next to it—a small, haunting reminder of normal life.
+Just as I was about to leave, a group of Gunners barged in.
+Big shootout ensued.
+They had numbers, but I had the high ground.
+Nearly took a bullet to the head, but my combat armor's helmet saved me.
+Managed to escape without a scratch.

+Concord’s giving me more than I bargained for—ghosts of the past and very real dangers of the present.
+Keeps you on your toes, this place.
+But with each day, each fight, I'm finding bits and pieces of what it takes to survive here.
+Just got to keep moving, stay sharp.